-Conveniently delivered in three 90-minute live interactive online webinars direct into your own home, your specially trained RED tutor will welcome you to the virtual online classroom with no more than 14 other attendees and guide you through the steps to driving test success.
+Conveniently delivered in a two-hour live interactive webinar into your home or office, your specially trained tutor will welcome you to the virtual classroom and guide you through the steps to driving test success.

 Booking your online course is simple to start.
 Simply click on any of the ‘Book Now’ buttons on this page to start the process.

 Once you have decided to book and clicked the button, you’ll be directed to our check out.
-Simply select your chosen dates for each module to proceed.
+Simply select your chosen date to attend.

 Once you have paid, you’ll receive and email in receipt of your payment.
-You will also receive an individual email for each of the modules you have booked.
-Remember to make a note of these dates in your calendar.
+You will also receive an email for the course date you have booked.
+Remember to make a note of this date in your calendar.

 We prefer to deliver workshops to smaller groups of people as it ensures that our instructors are able to cater to each student separately and deliver a more personalised, effective class.